BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 ```

 ## Demultiplex Data using QIIME2
-The sequencing facility will give you your data as a 1) multiplexed or 2) demultiplexed sequencs.
-If your sequenccing data is multiplexed file, all of your sample sequencing will be located in a single file.
+The sequencing facility will give you your data as 1) multiplexed or 2) demultiplexed sequences.
+If your sequencing data is a multiplexed file, all of your sample sequencing data will be located in a single file.
 Demultiplexing is a process of seperating your samples using your unique sequencing barcodes.

+**If the sequencing facility demultiplexes your sequencing data, they will also send you the multiplexed raw sequencing data**

 If you have multiplexed paired-end samples with barcodes in separate fastq file, you will typically recieve 4 files: